Benefits Of Live Streaming Events

 Live streaming gives you access to important analytics, such as the number of viewers and their demographic, location and view time.
 You can leverage this to find out what went well (or what didn’t), and use that to inform future events.

 This data is much harder to gather in-person.
-At a football match, it would be near impossible to get feedback from all attendees, but a live stream allows you to do this.
+At a football match, it would be nearly impossible to get feedback from all attendees, but a live stream allows you to do this.